• Skip to primary navigation

 How To Make

-Place them on a baking sheet and brush with olive oil and sprinkle with salt and pepper.
+Place them on a baking sheet brush them with olive oil and sprinkle with salt and pepper.

 Bake at 400 degrees until they are tender.
 Remove and let them cool.